electrode-io/fynpo/README.md

 # Using flat-module

-`fyn` is designed to work with [flat-module] in order to unlock some enhanced features that improve your NodeJS module development workflow.
+`fyn` is designed to work with [flat-module] to unlock some enhanced features that improve the NodeJS module development workflow.

-The original intend of [flat-module] was from a desire for a better workflow than `npm link` when doing local module development. `fyn` installs modules from your local file system like it's a real dependency from the npm registry and requires the [flat-module] support to work properly.
+The original intent of [flat-module] was to improve the workflow of `npm link` when doing local module development. `fyn` installs modules from your local file system like it's a real dependency from the npm registry and requires the [flat-module] support to work properly.

 ## Requirements

-To use, the [flat-module] support has to be loaded when node starts up.
+[flat-module] support has to be loaded when node starts up.

-To achieve that, it depends on setting the `--require` option in [NODE_OPTIONS] env that NodeJS 8 supports.
+For NodeJS 8, set the `--require` option in [NODE_OPTIONS] env.

-This also works for NodeJS 6 but you have to explicitly specify the `--require` option when invoking node and child process wouldn't inherit that.
+For NodeJS 6, you have to explicitly specify the `--require` option when invoking node.
+Note that child processes wouldn't inherit this value.

-## Compatibility
+## `flat-module` Compatibility

-The `flat-module` extension is 100% compatible and co-exist with node's nesting module system.
+The `flat-module` extension is 100% compatible and co-exist with Node's nesting module system.

 If you need to resolve the location of a package, the recommended approach is to use `require.resolve`.
 If you need to do that for a package within the context of a specific directory, then the recommended way is to use [require-at].